Drake (musician): 2018–2019: Scorpion and Care Package; return to television

-After "Nice For What" replaced his own "God's Plan" on the Billboard Hot 100 at number one, making him the first artist to have a new number-one debut replace their former number-one debut, Drake announced the title of his fifth studio album as Scorpion, with a planned release date of June 29, 2018.
-He then released "I'm Upset" on May 26 as the album's third single.
-Scorpion was then released as a double-album, and marked Drake's longest project, with a run-time of just under 90 minutes.
+On April 6, "Nice for What", a single from his fifth studio album, was released.
+It replaced his own "God's Plan" on the Billboard Hot 100 at number one, making Drake the first artist to have a new number-one debut replace their former number-one debut.
+He then announced the title of his fifth studio album as Scorpion, with a planned release date of June 29, 2018.
+"I'm Upset" was released on May 26 as the album's third single.
+Scorpion was Drake's longest project, with a run-time of just under 90 minutes.
 The album broke both the one-day global records on Spotify and Apple Music, as it gained 132.45 million and 170 million plays on each streaming service, respectively.
 It eventually sold 749,000 album equivalent units in its first week of sales, and debuted at number one on the Billboard 200.
-In 2018, articles by The Guardian and Rolling Stone called him "the definitive pop star of his generation" and "perhaps [the] biggest post-Justin Timberlake male pop star of the new millennium", respectively.